 Legoland has two locations in the US which include Florida and California.

 Read How to Plan a Successful Trip to Legoland to find out how I saved a ton of money by using Groupon and planning ahead.

 Walt Disney World

 Finally, of all the wonderful places to travel with kids is the magical and luxurious Walt Disney World.
 I’m sure everyone has heard of Walt Disney World, so today, I’ll simply share admission prices and parking.

 Admission passes for adults can range from $120-$180 depending on what type of ticket you choose with parking being $20 per day.
-While, we have not yet been to Walt Disney World, it is one of our family goals for 2018.
+Walt Disney World is one of our family goals for 2018.